Frequently Asked Questions

 What is a vaginal ring?

 Vaginal rings are products designed to continuously deliver a drug or multiple drugs inside the vagina over a period of weeks or months, and are currently used for other medical purposes, such as contraception and hormone replacement.
 IPM adapted this technology to the fight against HIV with its development of a novel microbicide ring that releases the ARV dapivirine over time.
-The Ring Study is testing a microbicide vaginal ring replaced each month as a potential method to prevent women from becoming infected with HIV.
+The Ring Study is testing a monthly vaginal ring as a potential method to prevent women from becoming infected with HIV.
 Several previous studies showed that women find the ring to be highly acceptable as did select male partners who were interviewed.